 One expat reported about jobs in Bangkok that expats work in "finance, oil, computer related jobs, garments and shoes, environmental related jobs, jewelry, construction, representing multi-national corporations in a business development role.
 The people we know were sent to Thailand by the company they work for."

 One expat suggested that when expats consider housing in Bangkok, "find a good place to live - you'll need it in this city.
 Do not plan too much in the beginning.
 Take things easy, read a lot about Thai culture and the city."

 Another expat wrote about housing that "if you plan to buy a condominium, do not bring the money with you.
 You will need proof that you transferred the money to Thailand.
 The main expat area is Sukhumvit Road, but if you are not in a high income bracket, then you might want to consider the outskirts of Bangkok or the provinces."

 Moving to Thailand soon?
 Crown Relocations owns and operates over 207 facilities in almost 54 countries.
 Their global network means they're unique in the relocations business and they're able to use Crown crews and vehicles wherever possible.
-Get a quote online by December 21, 2018 and you'll be entered to win a $100 Amazon Gift Card.
+Get a quote online by May 25, 2019 and you'll be entered to win 1 of 5 $250* Amazon gift cards.